 Recent grants awarded to LIMR researchers

 LIMR researchers receive funding from public and private agencies.
-Following is a brief sampling of recent research funding:
+Following is a brief sampling of recent major research funding: